adamralph/adamralph.github.com/_posts/2013-12-03-ndc-diary-pre-conference-workshop-2.md

 - NDC
 ---

 Yesterday I attended the [NDC London](http://ndc-london.com/) ['Continuous Delivery'](http://www.ndc-london.com/pre-conference-workshop/continuous-delivery-workshop/1043) workshop with [Jez Humble](https://twitter.com/jezhumble).
-Continuous delivery is a stated goal for my team so this workshop was an obvious choice for me.
+Continuous delivery is a stated goal for my team so this workshop was an obvious choice for me.<!--excerpt-->

 To kick off, Jez asked us to write what we wanted to get from the day on post-it notes.
 My three notes were: